Katie Schmuecker takes apart communities secretary Eric Pickles's attempt to muddy the water over the fairness of regional council tax rates.

 The effect of this complexity was amply demonstrated by the debate that followed the publication of the local government finance settlement at the end of last year.
 The government chose to provide details of changes to local authority “spending power”, a new way of presenting the data that many in local government criticised for obscuring the scale of the cuts they faced.

 It is this complexity – rather than a lack of maps – that makes local government funding lack transparency.
 Publishing data to enable people to hold their council to account is a positive step.
 But the map published yesterday does not add clarity, it muddies the waters.
 And why would Mr Pickles and the Department for Communities and Local Government want to do that?!Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.